 Combining Knowledge with Authority

-An employee is only as good as the tools they are given and without the authority to take action, even the most engaged and knowledgeable agents can be ineffective.
-Trusting your agents to make informed decisions can be stressful since it usually involves discounted rates, upgrades or offering compensation.
-Some managers want to have approval over these decisions, but in smaller properties they might not always be available when needed.
-Take price matches, for example; most guest shop online for hotel rooms and the more travel savvy ones understand the benefits of booking direct.
-They shop for the cheapest price and call the property to match.
+An employee is only as good as the tools they are given, and without the authority to take action, even the most engaged and knowledgeable agents can be ineffective.
+Trusting your agents to make informed decisions can be stressful since it usually involves discounted rates, upgrades, or offering compensation.
+Some managers want to have approval over these decisions, but in smaller properties, they might not always be available when needed.
+Take price matches, for example; most guest shop online for hotel rooms, and the more travel savvy ones understand the benefits of booking direct.
+They shop for the lowest price and call the property to match.
 Without the authority to adjust the price, chances are the agent will tell the guest they can’t and they have to book the room online.
 That minor adjustment can end up costing the property much more in the form of OTA commissions.
-In this situation ideally the agents who aren’t authorized to do so will check with someone who is, but more often than not the agents take the easy way out.
-Limiting an agent’s capabilities is a quick way to promote an apathetic environment and frustration, even more so if they have the knowledge to make the right decision.
+In this situation, ideally, the agents who aren’t authorized to do so will check with someone who is, but more often than not, the agents take the easy way out.
+Limiting an agent’s capabilities is a quick way to promote an apathetic environment and frustration, even more so if they know to make the right decision.

-Once given the authority to make decisions, it’s important to monitor and encourage their action.
-Make documentation a part of their decision making process.
+Once given the authority to make decisions, it’s important to monitor and encourage their actions.
+Make documentation a part of their decision-making process.
 Leaving notes about why something was done can help answer any questions a manager might have while reviewing reports and can save a lot of time down the road.
 These explanations were crucial in continuing to develop my agents.
 I was able to correct mistakes in procedures and give immediate feedback and recognition for their work.
-This had a huge effect on the overall moral of the staff and our guests could easily notice the difference.
+This had a huge effect on the overall morale of the staff, and our guests could easily notice the difference.

 We bring on staff to make our jobs easier and perform the tasks that we don’t have time for.
 Having a staff of smart and empowered agents allowed me to spend time on bigger issues.
 Agents spent less time seeking permission and could assist more guests.
-As a property we were able to get more done in less time and greatly improved guest satisfaction.
+As a property, we were able to get more done in less time and greatly improved guest satisfaction.
 Trusting in their abilities to handle the day to day operations drastically cut down on situations where a guest asked to speak with a manager.
 Issues rarely escalated to that point.
-Its understandable that these methods won’t have the same effect with every employee and yield the same results.
-But in those cases I have to ask myself if we hired the right person for the job?
+Understandably, these methods won’t have the same effect with every employee and yield the same results.
+But in those cases, I have to ask myself if we hired the right person for the job?